 - Real: While the later manga volumes widen the focus to be more about the team members themselves, the initial viewpoint character is an able-bodied high school dropout who becomes involved with the world of wheelchair basketball after a chance encounter.
 Also has a parallel storyline about a "normal" athlete becoming handicapped and having to learn about being in a wheelchair.

 - The Last Samurai: A white American army officer is sent to Japan to modernize their military and comes to admire samurai culture.
 (In Real Life, the equivalent person was French, but the movie was made for Americans.)

-- The Help: A white woman interviews black women working as maids in the Deep South in The Sixties and becomes involved with their personal lives and struggles.
+- The Help: A white woman interviews black women working as maids in the Deep South in The '60s and becomes involved with their personal lives and struggles.

 - Blind Side: The story of a young black man who overcame poverty to become a successful professional football player—told from the perspective of the white family that helped him.